-Upon completion of the CMAS One Star Diver Training Programme you will have sufficient knowledge, skill and experience to dive under the supervision of a CMAS Instructor, CMAS Dive Leader (Divemaster) or one of your parents when properly equipped, provided the diving activities undertaken, the diving conditions and the diving area are similar, equal or better to those in which training was received.
+Upon completion of the CMAS Junior Diver Training Programme you will have sufficient knowledge, skill and experience to dive under the supervision of a CMAS Instructor, CMAS Dive Leader (Divemaster) or one of your parents when properly equipped, provided the diving activities undertaken, the diving conditions and the diving area are similar, equal or better to those in which training was received.

 Further diving and developmental opportunities